A BRIEF HISTORY OF CHESTER, CHESHIRE, ENGLAND

 Nevertheless Chester was not transformed by the industrial revolution in the way other northern towns were.
 It remained a genteel place and it was very popular with well-to-do tourists.
 The Grosvenor Hotel was built in 1866.

 From 1817 some houses in Chester had gaslight and in 1819 the streets were lit by gas for the first time.
 Electric light was introduced in 1896.
-Meanwhile a water company was formed in 1826 to provide piped water.
+Meanwhile, a water company was formed in 1826 to provide piped water.

 Grosvenor Bridge was built in 1833 and the railway reached Chester in 1840.
 Central Station was built in 1848 and from 1879 horse drawn trams ran in the streets of Chester.

-Life in 19th century Chester gradually improved.
+Life in Victorian Chester gradually improved.
 Grosvenor Park was laid out in 1867.
 A new Town Hall was built in 1869.
 The first free public library in Chester opened in 1877.
 Grosvenor Museum was built in 1885.
 Then in 1888 Chester was made a county borough.
 The Eastgate clock was erected in 1899.

 CHESTER IN THE 20th CENTURY